Hair (musical): Recordings

-The first recording in 1967 featured the off-Broadway cast.
-The original Broadway cast recording received a Grammy Award in 1969 for Best Score from an Original Cast Show Album and sold nearly 3 million copies in the U.S. by December 1969.
+The 1967 recording featured the off-Broadway cast.
+The 1968 original Broadway cast recording received a Grammy Award in 1969 for Best Score from an Original Cast Show Album and sold nearly 3 million copies in the U.S. by December 1969.
 It charted at No. 1 on the Billboard 200, the last Broadway cast album to do so (as of 2024), and stayed at No. 1 for 13 weeks in 1969.
 The album peaked at number 2 in Australia in 1970.
 According to The New York Times, "The cast album of Hair was ... a must-have for the middle classes.
 Its exotic orange-and-green cover art imprinted itself instantly and indelibly on the psyche. ...
 [It] became a pop-rock classic [with] an appeal that transcends particular tastes for genre or period."
-In 2019, the Library of Congress added the original Broadway cast album to the National Recording Registry.
+The Library of Congress added the original Broadway cast album to the National Recording Registry in 2019.

-A 1969 studio album, DisinHAIRited, contains 19 songs written for the show but not included in previous recordings, a few of which were never included in stage productions.
+The 1969 studio album DisinHAIRited recorded 19 songs written for the show but not included in previous releases, a few of which were never included in stage productions.
 Some were cut between the Public and Broadway productions or were left off the original cast albums due to space.
 Productions in England, Germany, France, Sweden, Japan, Israel, the Netherlands, Australia and elsewhere released cast albums, Such broad attention was paid to the recordings of Hair that, after an unprecedented bidding war, ABC Records paid a record amount for MacDermot's next Broadway adaptation, Two Gentlemen of Verona.
 The 2009 revival recording debuted at on Billboards "Top Cast Album" chart and at in the Top 200, making it the highest debuting album in Ghostlight Records history.
 The 1993 London revival cast album contains new music incorporated into the standard rental version.